 The PCA-based GGARCH models require a time series of covariance matrices in order to apply PCA prior to model estimation.
 We generate a covariance matrix time series by calculating sample covariance from the minimum size (two, in our case) subsample at each time t.
 We tested larger subsamples but the results were qualititively similar.
 PCA results are reported in Table 3.
 The first component explains almost 80% of the change and the first two components combined together explain more than 95% of the change.
 Based on this, we choose K = 2.
-Brief inspection of the eigenvectors reveals an interesting observation: The first component is related to simultaneous changes of the variances and covariance, the second component is related to independent change of the variances.
-The first component implies that the principal variation of the covariance matrix is due to simultaneous changes of the variances while the correlation remaining still.
+Brief inspection of the eigenvectors reveals an interesting observation: The first component is related to simultaneous changes of the variances and covariance, the second component is related to independent changes of the variances, and finally the third component is related to an independent change of the covariance.
+The first